Biomaterials and Tissue Engineering

-Dr Theoni Georgiou is a Senior Lecturer in the Department of Materials at Imperial College London.
+Professor Theoni Georgiou is a Professor in the Department of Materials at Imperial College London.

 Her research interests involve synthesis and characterisation of polymers and their evaluation in a variety of applications like drug delivery, gene delivery, photothermal therapy etc. She is also interested in the self-assembly of multiblock copolymers, gels and stabilising dispersions or particles by using polymeric macrosurfactants.